akka/akka/akka-docs/src/main/paradox/stream/operators/Flow/lazyFlow.md

 Defers `Flow` creation and materialization until when the first element arrives at the `lazyFlow` from upstream.
 After that the stream behaves as if the nested flow replaced the `lazyFlow`.
-The nested `Flow` will not be created if there are no elements on completion or failure of up or downstream.
+The nested `Flow` will not be created if the outer flow completes or fails before any elements arrive.

 Note that asynchronous boundaries and many other operators in the stream may do pre-fetching or trigger demand causing an element and therefore creation of the inner flow earlier than you would expect.